 Express your hurt & anger

 When your partner hurts you, it’s perfectly okay and healthy to express your anger and your hurt.
 Tell them how they hurt you and exactly how that made you feel.
-This is just something that your partner will have to listen to and accept before either of you can move on and you need to accept your own feelings and reality before deciding that you can move on.
+This is just something that your partner will have to listen to and accept before either of you can move on.
+You also need to accept your own feelings and your reality for what it is before deciding that you can move on.

 Trust your partner